ChillarAnand/avilpage.com/posts/2020/05/tips-on-improving-kubectl-productivity.md

 $ kubectl get
 ```

-However, setup up aliases for most commanly used commands will lot of time.
+Even though completions are helpful, setting up up aliases for most commanly used commands will save a lot of time.

 ```sh
 alias k='kubectl'